DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/data.md

 ## Course dataset

-The course dataset comes from a collaboration between my lab, Phil Scott's lab, and our colleagues in Salvador, Brazil, and was [recently published](https://doi.org/10.1126/scitranslmed.aax4204) by none other than the course TA, Camila!
+The course dataset comes from a collaboration between my lab, Phil Scott's lab, and our colleagues in Salvador, Brazil (manuscript [here](https://doi.org/10.1126/scitranslmed.aax4204)).
 This is an RNAseq dataset from skin biopsies obtained from patients with cutaneous leishmaniasis, a parasitic disease endemic in Brazil and other areas of South America.
 You'll be working with data from 5 patients with this disease and 5 healthy endemic controls.

 This course offers multiple 'on-ramps', or entry points, for starting an analysis.
 Below are a few of these options.